 On the DPM server,

-Again you have to see how the protection had been setup earlier, either by FQDN or NetBIOS name.
-Here is the example for FQDN protection;
+Again you have to see how the protection was set up earlier, either by FQDN or NetBIOS name.
+Here is the example of FQDN protection;

 Update-NonDomainServerInfo –PSName Finance01.worlwideimporters.com –dpmServerName Server01.contoso.com

-You should be running this command from the Data Protection Manager installation folder as shown below.
+You should be running this command from the DPM installation folder as shown below.

-You can find more information here about setting up password for untrusted or workgroup computer/server protection by Microsoft System Center Data Protection Manager 2012 R2.
+You can find more information here about setting up a password for untrusted or workgroup computer/server protection by Microsoft System Center Data Protection Manager.

 Type the same password you have entered earlier in protected computer.
 This user credentials will be used in future for DPM communication and backup process.

-Make sure the Windows firewall is set to allow DPM communication packets by these specific ports.
+Make sure the Windows firewall is set to allow DPM communication packets on these specific ports.

-Once the same password updated on both computers, refresh it under Protected computers in Management area of DPM.
-The connection will be fine and ‘Agent Not Reachable’ error will disappear from the DPM console.
-Now the backup will be working fine.
+Once the same password updated on both computers, do a refresh under Protected computers in the Management area of DPM.
+The connection will be active and ‘Agent Not Reachable’ error will disappear from the DPM console.
+Now the backups should work perfectly.

-Hope this guide would be helpful in solving Agent Not reachable error message in DPM 2012 R2 (and earlier versions too) when protecting untrusted domain or workgroup computers.
+Hope this guide is helpful in solving the random agent not reachable error message in DPM while protecting untrusted domain or workgroup computers.